-One of the more complicated parts of U.S. immigration law punishes people who have stayed in the United States unlawfully, by saying that if they leave and then attempt to return, even by legal means, they will be barred from reentry for either three or ten years.
-The exact time bar depends on the length of their unlawful stay.
+One of the more complicated parts of U.S. immigration law punishes foreign nationals who have stayed in the United States unlawfully.
+It's not a criminal penalty, like a fine or prison; but it says that if such people leave the United States and then attempt to return, even by legal means, they will be barred from reentry for either three or ten years.
+The exact time bar depends on the length of their unlawful U.S. stay.

-> For example, being a criminal, terrorist, or someone likely to become a public charge (receive need-based government assistance) are all bases for inadmissibility.
+For example, being a criminal, terrorist, or someone likely to become a public charge (receive need-based government assistance) are all bases for inadmissibility.

 Unlawful presence of more than six months is on that list.
 In summary, what the relevant portion of the law says is that:

 For more information about inadmissibility, see Who Can't Get In to The United States?

 It's important to note that the law uses the specific expression "unlawful presence," which has its own meaning.
 Broadly speaking, it refers to time spent in the U.S. either after an unlawful entry or a visa overstay, without any right to be here.
 Nevertheless, exceptions exist, such that it's important to look at both what unlawful presence is and what it isn't.